PlotkinLab/Backbone-linkage-of-cyclic-peptides/README.md

 * Scwrl4

 ## Before you run
+In scripts folder
-* Please change the [Path to Scwrl4 executable] in run2.sh to your installed path.
+* Change the [Path to Scwrl4 executable] in run2.sh to your installed path.
 * If you installed GROAMCS with version > 5.
 Please prepend the gromacs-related command with gmx (ex. grompp, pdb2gmx, editconf, mdrun)
-* change the prot.pdb to be the PDB structure that contains your sequence of interest
+* Change the prot.pdb to be the PDB structure that contains your sequence of interest
-* change the text in seq file to be the sequence in lower case of prot.pdb
+* Change the text in seq file to be the sequence in lower case of prot.pdb
 * At the top of systematically_run.sh, change the range of i and j according to the number of Glycines you want to append on the left and right side of the peptide

 ## Command